 Things are different nowadays.
 The first meeting is hardly ever a physical one.
-Before you get together, you will have exchanged an email, phone conversation or chatted through social media.
-And if you are like me, you make it a point to google your contact before a meeting, and rightly assume they looked you up too.
+Before you get together with someone, you will have exchanged an email, phone conversation or chatted through social media.
+And if you are like me, you make it a point to google your contact before a meeting, and reasonably assume they looked you up too.

-Also in our globalized, highly interconnected world, it is very likely that you will conduct business remotely with a lot of people who you will never get to meet.
+Moreover, in our globalized, highly interconnected world, it is highly likely that you will do business remotely with people that you will never get to meet.
 Meaning the person you present online is all they will ever know.

 So then, if your image – or the shaping of it – starts long before a face-to-face, how do you manage that online image?
 Here are some pointers.

 - Take a look back

 Look yourself up.
 Yes, google your name to see where you appear in both professional and social sites.
 If there are unflattering mentions or images, clean it up if possible.
 You might be able to delete some history by yourself while getting rid of others may require professional help.

 - Check your privacy settings

 Do you want to be private, semi-private or public?
 If you do not use your online profile to promote or sell a product/service, private settings will serve you well.
 But if you rely on people knowing about you, then that is the public persona that you must cultivate.
 Whatever settings you choose, make sure it aligns with your need.